fuadhasan01/ArtPatio_Secured/README.md

 - Comprehensive audit logging for accountability and early breach detection.
 - Secure error logging preventing the exposure of sensitive information.

-## Contributing

-We welcome contributions to improve the security of ArtPatio.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.